Development Environment Setup

 The basic steps include:

-This will install the required pip dependencies in a local Python virtualenv directory .venv (your global python packages will remain untouched), as well as some node modules in ./localstack/node_modules/.
-Depending on your system, some pip/npm modules may require additional native libs installed.
+This will install the required pip dependencies in a local Python 3 venv directory called .venv (your global python packages will remain untouched).
+Depending on your system, some pip modules may require additional native libs installed.

 Building the Docker image for Development

-We generally recommend using this command to build the Docker image locally (works on Linux/MacOS):
+We generally recommend using this command to build the localstack/localstack Docker image locally (works on Linux/MacOS):

 $ make docker-build